wobinb/Xero-Postman-OAuth2/README.md

 ![GET request token](images/request.png)

-### 7. Get your oauth verifier
+### 7. Set your Access and Refresh Tokens
-Paste the authorization url into your browser, login to xero, select the org to connect to and copy the oauth verifier to your clipboard.
+We now have the last remaining tokens needed to access the Xero API.
+These need to be set in Postman, to do this:
+1. Highlight the Access Token
+1. Right-click on it
+1. Select Set > OAuth 2.0 > access_token

+Follow the same process for the Refresh Token.

 ![GET oauth verifier](images/verifier.png)

-### 7. Get your access token
-Paste the oauth verifier at the end of the GET Access Token URL in Postman.
-Hit Send on the request.
+### 8. Find out which tenants (organisations) we are connected to

+1. Double-click on the GET Connections request
+1. Click Send
+1. Highlight the tenantId from the response and select Set > OAuth 2.0 > xero-tenant-id

 ![GET access token](images/access.png)

 Congrats!
 You're now authenticated and can start making API calls.
-Your access token will last for 30mins, after which time you'll need to report steps 4-6 to get a new token.
+Your access token will last for 12mins, after which time you'll need to refresh the token.

-### 8. Make your first API call!
+### 9. Make your first API call!
-Click Send on the GET Organisation request to make your first API call.
+1. Double-click to load the GET Invoices request
+1. Ensure No Auth is set on the Authorization tab
+1. Click Send

+### 10. Refreshing the token
+1. Double-click to load the POST Refresh token request
+1. Ensure No Auth is set on the Authorization tab
+1. Click Send

-### 9. Import our OpenAPI definition
+### 11. Import our OpenAPI definition - NOT TESTED
 Now that you're authenticated, import the [official Xero OpenAPI](https://github.com/XeroAPI/Xero-OpenAPI) (Swagger) description and import all the endpoints for the Accounting API.

+### Notes:
+* We use the built in OAuth 2.0 support to get the token, however we then set this as an environment variable.
+So we don't need to use this support when making the normal API calls.